somramnani/rock-paper-scissor-blockchain/README.md

 ## Notes

-- Must have metamask installed and ether from the Ropsten network
+- Must have metamask installed and ether (recommend using from a test network for instance the Ropsten network)
 - Players start the game with metamask

 ## Key Technologies: